Captains & Crew

 Captain Christian grew up on the ocean in Maine and Connecticut, sailing with his family from the time he was little.
 He moved to Alaska in 1991 and has been at home on the water ever since.
 For a decade, Christian was a fisherman for: salmon, halibut and crab, before parlaying his experience into a captain's license in 2003.
 He worked in various marine environments since, including: passenger ferries, oil supply boats and ocean-going freighters.
 In 2010, Christian joined Ashley & Heather to launch Ocean Raft Alaska.
 He loves showing guests around the waters of Southeast AK, and teaching them about the unique beauty here that makes our backyard so special.

 Heather grew up in South Central Alaska where she fell in love with the exploration of Alaska’s mountains, rivers and rugged wilderness.
 In 2008 she moved to Southeast Alaska, where she has lived year-round ever since.
 Heather spends her days off exploring oceans, glaciers, rivers and mountains via helicopter, plane, skiff, zodiac, skis, snow-mobile and her own two legs!
-She travels with her furry friends Norman, Doug along with her partner Will and their wonderful kidos Josie and Sully.
+She loves going on adventures with her Alaskan Malamute Lumi along with her partner Will and their wonderful kidos Josie and Sully.
 In 2013, Heather got her captain’s license and began captaining the boats at Ocean Raft Alaska.
 If you ever get to ride the waves with her, you may hear her say: “Any day on the water is a good day!”

 Bevin is a native New Yorker who grew up on, and in, the water: swimming, canoeing and playing water polo.
 She came to Southeast Alaska in 2009 to visit her sister and has spent every summer here since.
 First, she worked as a canoe guide at Glacier Point with Jen Thuss; then, in 2017, she moved over to Skagway and joined the Ocean Raft team.
 During the winter months you can look for Bevin living out of a dry bag, either: rafting the Grand Canyon, volunteering as a cross country ski guide for under-served populations in California or driving zodiacs in Antarctica.
 One of her favorite things about Ocean Raft is combining the adventure of the fast boat ride with countless teachable moments.
 From the grandeur of the Lynn Canal and the glacial history to the small detail of the mussels and barnacles along the fjord walls, there is always something for everyone on the tour.